rwebster85/algoteach.com/plugins/rich-algorithms/Docs/PHP/files/Includes/Interfaces/CodeExamplesLoaderInterface.php.txt

     public function appendExamplesToContent(?string $content): ?string;

     /**
-     * Returns an array of \RichWeb\Algorithms\CodeExample objects for a post.
+     * Returns an array of \RichWeb\Algorithms\CodeExampleModel objects for a post.
      *
      * @return array
      */